usnistgov/2019-06_CCEM_presentation/reveal_md_presentation/presentation.md

 Note:

+- Thanks very much for the introduction
+- I was asked to talk about "statistical analysis in EM"
+  - title seemed a bit drab, and everyone loves "big data"
-This talk could also be called "an introduction to computational microscopy"
+- This talk could also be called "an introduction to computational microscopy"

 <!--s-->